2013 CCMP, Action Plan 19:

 About the new Buzzards Bay CCMP Action Plans

 The Buzzards Bay Comprehensive Conservation and Management Plan (CCMP) was updated in November 2013 to reflect the great progress achieved since the original CCMP was finalized.
-You can download the entire document (buzzards-bay-ccmp-2013-update.pdf) or just this action plan Protecting Public Health at Swimming Beaches.
-Then at the bottom of this page click the "rate this action plan" button to provide comments on each goal, objective and defined management approach contained in this Action Plan.
+We want your feedback on this action plan.
+First, please read the entire action plan Planning for a Shifting Shoreline and Coastal Storms.
+Then at the bottom of this page click the “rate this action plan” button to provide comments on each goal, objective and defined management approach contained in this Action Plan.
 Based on your feedback, we will update and revise all the action plans in the new CCMP.

 Costs and Financing

 Much of the expenses associated with this action plan relate to conducting risk assessments, planning, and adopting or amending laws and regulations.
 These efforts might cost hundreds of thousands of dollars per community and require dedication of staff time.
 Those measures requiring regulatory or policy changes have nominal costs.

 Because of the rarity of catastrophic storms, and slowness of sea level rise, tracking programmatic actions, like completion of hazard mitigation plans, adoption of changes in the state building code, or adoption of local bylaws, ordinances, and regulations that support climate adaptation, will be the primary measures for tracking success.